 Lead Actress in a Comedy Series

 Now is the time to reward Issa Rae (Insecure) and Tracee Ellis Ross (Black-ish) as their shows sign off, and to welcome Cristin Milioti (Made for Love) and Hailee Steinfeld (Dickinson) to the lineup for the first (and sadly last) time – also keep in mind Hailee’s work in (Hawkeye).
 Also on their last time around, Anna Konkle and Maya Erskine for (PEN15) who took us back to the funny and awkward years of growing up.
-Three actresses whose work shines even while in a packed ensemble Ana Gasteyer (American Auto), Selena Gomez (Only Murders in the Building), Tiffany Haddish (The Afterparty) and Rose McIver (Ghosts).
+Some actresses whose work really shines even while part of talented ensembles include Ana Gasteyer (American Auto), Selena Gomez (Only Murders in the Building), Tiffany Haddish (The Afterparty) and Rose McIver (Ghosts).
 They’re in good company with some underrated actresses doing excellent work: Quinta Brunson (Abbott Elementary), Ophelia Minx (Minx), Cecily Strong (Schmigadoon!) and Esther Smith (Trying), Bridget Everett (Somebody Somewhere) and Jasmine Cephas Jones (Blindspotting).
 Natasha Lyonne (Russian Doll) is a natural choice for a repeat nomination after returning from a long break.

 Supporting Actor in a Comedy Series